 Betrayal, infidelity, and divorce in Japanese marriage

-The fact that many marry out of obligation and pressure from society, results in a very unhappy and loveless marriage.
-So, one of the partners, or even both, ends up having extramarital affairs, often their partner is aware of it.
-To this day, there are still arranged marriages between wealthy families in Japan.
+The fact that many marry out of obligation and societal pressure results in a very unhappy and loveless marriage.
+So, one of the partners, or even both, end up having extramarital affairs, often with their partner being aware of it.
+Arranged marriages still happen today among wealthy families in Japan.

 So, is betrayal and divorce common in Japan?

-Obviously not least because that would be a kind of grotesque generalization.
-It's just something that happens both in Japan and around the world, including for the same reasons mentioned above.
-The divorce rate in Japan is 1,73% (2016) while Brazil is 2,41% (2014) per thousand inhabitants.
+Obviously not, because that would be a grotesque generalization.
+It’s just something that happens both in Japan and around the world, including for the same reasons mentioned earlier.
+The divorce rate in Japan is 1.73% (2016) while Brazil is 2.41% (2014) per thousand inhabitants.

-This means that most couples are able to maintain a marriage after cheating.
+This means that most couples manage to maintain a marriage after a betrayal.
 Some, just for the sake of keeping up appearances.
-Other men lose custody of their children and never see them again, to avoid this, they maintain the marriage.
+Other men lose custody of their children and never see them again; to avoid this, they maintain the marriage.
 Forgiveness is another great option in a culture of seemingly innocent and good people.

-Fortunately the number of divorces in Japan has been dropping every year.
-What do you think of this subject?
+Fortunately, the number of divorces in Japan has been decreasing each year.
+What do you think about this subject?
 We appreciate comments and shares.
-We recommend you continue reading:
+We recommend continuing to read: